joshtynjala/actionscript-3.0-developers-guide/display/display-programming/caching-display-objects.md

 copies its bitmap onto its parent surface.
 For more information, see [Enabling bitmap caching](./caching-display-objects.md#enabling-bitmap-caching).

-The DisplayObject class’s `opaqueBackground` property and `scrollRect` property are related to bitmap caching using the `cacheAsBitmap` property.
+The DisplayObject class's `opaqueBackground` property and `scrollRect` property are related to bitmap caching using the `cacheAsBitmap` property.
 Although these three properties are independent of each other, the `opaqueBackground` and `scrollRect` properties work best when an object is cached as a bitmap—you see